 Hanne graduated from Art College in 2011 and after a spell working in retail now works in Carantoc Art as a potter and assistant.

-Hanne makes a range of mugs, goblets plates and bowls which she sells under her own name.
-At Carantoc Art she in providing advice and instruction in the use of the 100+ Glazes, slips and oxides that are available for students to use.
+Hanne makes a range of mugs, goblets plates and bowls which she sells through our shop.
+At Carantoc Art she provides advice and instruction in the use of the 100+ Glazes, slips and oxides that are available for students to use.

 Ember is one of the two studio dogs we have .